CV page

 After I received my doctorate in veterinary surgery (oncology) in 2002, I was one of the initiators of starting the oncology subspecialty within the European College of Veterinary Internal Medicine, ECVIM-CA. I am program director for the residency program in oncology at SLU and the University Animal Hospital (UDS) in Uppsala.

-My great interest in organization and leadership has been put to use in faculty management at VH, partly as Deputy-dean and then as Vice-dean with special assignments for clinical affairs.
+My great interest in organization and leadership has been put to use in faculty management at VH, partly as Deputy-dean and then as Vice-dean with special assignments for clinical affairs as well as a period as deputy dean for the important areas of postgraduate education and gender equality and equal opportunities.

 The major global challenges we face in disease control, dealing with the resistance problem in antibiotics and ensuring that we have good and sustainable food occur within the umbrella of One Health (OH).
 I have lectured at several OH conferences and also sat on the steering committee for One Health Sweden.
 I am really passionate about raising the importance of One Health both in undergraduate education and research.